nvi-inc/fs-vgos/fs-vgos.md

 exit
 ```

->EH: Kokee: backend-pc and (oper@ is redundant for all)

 Check pointing and SEFDs
 ------------------------

-Load the pointing procedure file and send the
+Load the pointing procedure file and send the antenna to an appropriate
-antenna to an appropriate source (eg. casa)
+source (eg. casa)

 ```fs
 proc=point